Professor Dora Scholarios

 My research activity has focused on:

-HRM, work design and employee wellbeing, including the psychological effects of shiftwork, different types of work (e.g. microworkers, call centres, software, police), and the impact of HRM practices on employee outcomes (e.g., skill, attitudes).
+HRM, work design and employee wellbeing, including the psychological effects of new technology, shiftwork, different types of work (e.g. microworkers, call centres, software, police), and the impact of HRM practices on employee outcomes (e.g., skill, attitudes).
 For recent work see:

 • Migrant worker well-being as a struggle for meaningful work: Evidence from Bangladeshi migrants in a developing country.
 Organization